Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
 This place looked... enormous.
-Had never seen a door three times taller than me, quite heavy by the way, is everyone Hulk now ?
+Have never seen a door three times taller than me, incredibly heavy by the way, is everyone Hulk now ?
 First thing that caught my eyes, was a shelf full of tiny sculpture waiting to be painted, placed right at the entrance.
 A smaller shelf was right beside, piled with the finished ones.
 Question is, aren't they supposed to get home with the owners ?
 Or maybe the result was so bad that they didn't even want to bring them home ?
 So many cool sculptures here: Kakarot, Thanos, animals that don't look like animals...
 But of course, the cutest one, a kitty, grabbed her attention.
 Uh oh, look like I spotted something.
 \
 \
 \